There will be no announcement.

 If you want to do your part, begin today.

-Begin by looking at other humans with love and compassion – we’re all struggling and lonely in the digital age.
+Begin by looking at other humans with love and compassion.
+We are all struggling and lonely in the digital age.

-Begin by picking up a piece of art that you’d normally not pay attention to – it’s the only way the world will keep spinning with any humanity in it.
+Begin by picking up a piece of art that you would normally not pay attention to, for it is the only way the world will keep spinning with any humanity in it.